Marsiling: History

-In the late 1990s, a plan was introduced by the Government of Singapore to upgrade existing Housing and Development Board apartment blocks by providing refurbished elevators serving every storey of each block, an additional room at the rear of each flat, and other modernising features.
+In the late 1990s, a plan was introduced by the Government of Singapore to upgrade existing Housing and Development Board (HDB) apartment blocks by providing refurbished elevators serving every storey of each block, an additional room at the rear of each flat, and other modernising features.
 This led to a surge in housing prices.
 The community of foreigners living in Marsiling has also been increasing.